Skip to Content Top

 If you've just been charged with a crime, then you may have a number of questions about your situation.
 Fortunately, I am available to answer any of your questions and discuss your case during your free case evaluation.
 Please don't hesitate to contact my office or submit an online form to get started.

-Meanwhile, here are some answers to commonly asked questions.
+Here are some answers to a few commonly asked questions.
 Take a minute to review them!

 Ready to start?
 Schedule your free case evaluation today!